okx/okexchain-docs/docs/delegators/delegators-guide-cli.md

 loss of your OKTs.
 Therefore, please read  the following instructions carefully and entirely prior to proceeding and reach out to us in case you need support.

-Please also note that you are about to interact with OKExChain, a blockchain technology containing highly experimental software.
+Please also note that you are about to interact with OEC, a blockchain technology containing highly experimental software.
 While the blockchain has been developed in accordance with state of the art methods and audited with utmost care, we can nevertheless expect to have issues, updates and bugs.